mxahan/mxahan.github.io/_posts/2020-04-08-Random_Thoughts.md

 A interesting point while reading to keep in subconcious mind that read and let your mind feel it.
 I can do it by reading and moving my eye from it to notes and write the words from mind about what I read between few and far.

+A personal target while reading the paper is to know and understand the equations in the context of the paper.
+I think this helps to narrow down the paper knowledge.

 Look at the authors name, groups, affiliations, Previous works, PIs.
 Look at the conference/journal or publication platform for particular paper.
 Then start reading.
 My thoughts on approaching the paper to [critical review](https://drive.google.com/file/d/1ZtCiIMHxB-XXlwHbkXsm_uYBx7nPuW41/view?usp=sharing).
 Special thanks to [Professor Asif Salekin](https://asalekin.github.io/) for sharing his initial slides.